-The main analysis showed a statistically significant difference in favour of pembrolizumab + enfortumab vedotin compared to cisplatin + gemcitabine.
+The main analysis showed a statistically significant difference in favour of enfortumab vedotin + pembrolizumab compared to cisplatin + gemcitabine.

-The 3 sensitivity analyses presented also showed a statistically significant difference to the advantage of pembrolizumab + enfortumab vedotin compared to cisplatin + gemcitabine.
-This effect is also maintained if the maximum assumption is made that all of these patients in the comparator arm would have survived until the present data cut-off (sensitivity analysis 2).
+The sensitivity analyses 1 and 3 presented, in which patients in the comparator arm for whom maintenance treatment with avelumab would potentially have been indicated and who died without maintenance treatment were considered differently, also showed a statistically significant difference to the advantage of enfortumab vedotin + pembrolizumab compared to cisplatin + gemcitabine.
+This effect is not maintained if the maximum assumption is made that all of these patients in the comparator arm would have survived until the present data cut-off (sensitivity analysis 2).
+Since the probability of this assumption (all patients survive until the data cut-off) continues to decrease with increasing duration of observation, i.e. for the 2nd data cut-off compared to the 1st data cut-off, this does not call into question an additional benefit in the present data basis.